wuxxin/machine-bootstrap/README.md

 # bootstrap machine

-Unattended ssh installer of Ubuntu 18.04 with luks encrypted zfs storage, suitable for executing from within a debianish liveimage/recoveryimage system via ssh.
+Unattended ssh installer of Ubuntu 18.04 with luks encrypted zfs storage, suitable for executing from a linux liveimage/recoveryimage system via ssh.

 It is intended as a Desktop/Laptop or as a typical rootserver (2HD,headless)